 - Comfort measures

-Smoking is linked to many cancers and other health problems.
+Smoking is a known risk factor for many cancers and other health problems.
 It can also make the chances of having problems from treatment higher.
-Smoking also slows the rate of healing.
+Smoking also slows the rate of healing

 Reduce Your Risk of Infection

-- Wash hands often.
+- Wash hands carefully and often.
 Hand washing is the best way to lower the chances of catching colds and flu.
 Carry hand sanitizer for times when you can't wash.

-- Try to stay away from crowds, mostly during cold and flu season.
+- Try to stay away from crowds, especially during cold and flu season.

 - Don't touch your eyes, mouth, and nose after touching surfaces or objects.